Skip to content

 PublicAnyone on the platform

 Set the exposure level when creating or updating an API.
 Public and partner APIs appear in the marketplace catalogue.
+Products (bundles of APIs) have the same exposure controls.

 • Compliance score — How well the API meets design standards